WordPress/gutenberg/docs/reference/deprecated.md

-Gutenberg's deprecation policy is intended to support backwards-compatibility for two minor releases, when possible.
+Gutenberg's deprecation policy is intended to support backwards-compatibility for releases, when possible.
 The current deprecations are listed below and are grouped by _the version at which they will be removed completely_.
 If your plugin depends on these behaviors, you must update to the recommended alternative before the noted version.

 ## 4.0.0